Talibon: History

 According to archival researches of Fr.
-Jose Maria Luengo, priest, historian, and founder of the Mater Dei College of Tubigon, Talibon traces its history back to the time of Ferdinand Magellan after his death on 27 April 1521.
-Escaping from the hands of Lapu-Lapu's men, who were bent on revenge for the raping of 50 virgins of Cebu, the ship Trinidad sailed in the direction of Getafe and Talibon, where some of the crew disembarked and mingled with the natives of the place.
+Jose Maria Luengo, a priest, historian, and founder of the Mater Dei College in Tubigon, Talibon traces its history back to the time of Portuguese conquistador Ferdinand Magellan after his death on 27 April 1521.
+Escaping from the hands of Lapu-Lapu's men who were bent on taking revenge for the rape of 50 virgins in Cebu, the crew of the ship Trinidad sailed towards the direction of Getafe and Talibon, where some of them disembarked and mingled with the natives of the place.

-Taking native wives and teaching them the rudiments of Christianity, they dedicated the place where they lived to the Most Holy Trinity (Santisima Trinidad) in honor of the patrons of their fateful ship.
-The survivors became the first lay missionaries to Bohol and Fr.
+Taking native wives and teaching them the rudiments of Christianity, the crew dedicated the place where they lived to the Most Holy Trinity (Santisima Trinidad) in honor of the patrons of their fateful ship.
+Some notable crew members such as Gonzalo Gómez de Espinosa and Ginés de Mafra became the first lay missionaries in Talibon.
+Fr.
 Luengo called them the Trinidad Christians of Talibon.

 In 1830, Talibon was established as an independent municipality from Inabanga.
-The following year, Talibon became a parish dedicated to the Most Holy Trinity, with Fr.
-Ramon de Santa Ana as the first parish priest.
+The following year, Talibon had become a dedicated parish to the Most Holy Trinity, with Fr.
+Ramon de Santa Ana as the first Spanish parish priest.

-At first, a ramshackle hut built by the natives served as the church but in 1852 construction of the permanent church was started.
-With forced labor and the use of blocks of coral rocks, the church was built on an elevated plain overlooking the sea and finished in 1899.
+At first, a ramshackle hut built by the natives served as the church but in 1852, construction of the permanent church was started.
+With forced labor and the use of blocks of coral rocks, the church was built on an elevated plain overlooking the sea and was finished in 1899.

 In June 1942, the locals woke up one morning to see truckloads of heavily armed troops of the Imperial Japanese Army's 175th Infantry Battalion in Poblacion.
 It was the first entry of the Japanese troops in the comparatively peaceful town.
 Before properly settling down, the Talibon Central Elementary School became the headquarters of the Japanese soldiers.
 After a few days, the invaders ransacked the cabinets in the municipal building for important records.
-They went from house to house, rounded up the civilians and ordered them to stay at the municipal hall.
+They went from house to house, rounded up the civilians, and ordered them to stay at the municipal hall.
 Through an interpreter, a Japanese intelligence officer named 1st Lt.
 Mitsuo Kimura inquired for the municipal officials and after learning they had fled, he ordered the people to organize a civil government by electing the necessary officials.
 The Japanese threatened to burn all the houses and buildings in Poblacion if the people failed to organize the government.
-To save the town from the possibility of being reduced to ashes, the people organized a civil government and appointed the young lawyer, Atty.
+To save the town from the possibility of being reduced to ashes, the people organized a civil government and appointed the young lawyer Atty.
 Maximino C. Boiser as municipal mayor.